 The Investment Committee recommends to the Council the investment objectives and parameters of centrally managed assets and is responsible for reviewing performance against these.
 In addition, it monitors the investment operations of the Treasury and Investment Management department in respect of all funds under its management and approves all investment counterparties.
 It may also make more general recommendations concerning investment activity at Lloyd's.
-In relation to the Lloyd's Investment Platform, the Investment Committee has certain monitoring and oversight responsibilities in respect of the operating model and the Platform investment adviser and Platform Operator.
+In relation to the Lloyd's Investment Platform, the Investment Committee has certain monitoring and oversight responsibilities in respect of the operating model, the establishment of fund structures on the platform, and the activities of the Platform investment adviser and Platform Operator.

 The Investment Committee submits a written report to the Council annually and submit reports on its proceedings after each meeting (and may submit additional reports on matters of material concern, as and when necessary).
-The Committee is required to obtain the approval of the Council before making any decisions which may materially affect the financial risks applying to the Society or Lloyd's market entities.
+The Investment Committee is required to obtain the approval of the Council before making any decisions that may materially affect the financial risks applying to the Society or Lloyd's market entities.